Human Body Facts

 The Iguanodon is a member of the Iguanodontidae family.

-They lived during the Late Jurassic - Early Cretaceous Period about 113 to 126 million years ago.
+They lived during the Late Jurassic and Early Cretaceous Periods between 113 and 126 million years ago.

-Paleontologists estimate the top speed of the Iguanodon to be about 15 miles per hour.
+Paleontologists estimate the top running speed of the Iguanodon to be around 15 miles per hour.

 The Iguanodon was a herbivore that ate plants, and maybe fruits or seeds.